ChristopherHeiland/Demand-forecasting/README.md

 # Demand Forecasting & Waste Reduction Analysis

-This project was built while applying for data analyst/data scientist roles in retail and logistics, turning raw sales data into forecasts and dashboards that ca  support real decisions
+This project was built while applying for data analyst/data scientist roles in retail and logistics as well as for fun, turning raw sales data into forecasts and dashboards that can support real decisions.

 ## Data

 Two complementary datasets were used:

 1. **Synthetic grocery dataset** (`data/grocery_sales.csv`) — generated to specifically model food waste (`units_wasted`).
 Built with realistic weekly/yearly seasonality and noise.
 See `notebooks/01_generate_data.py`.
 2. **Rossmann Store Sales** (Kaggle) — real-world daily sales data for ~1,115 drug stores over 2.5 years, including store attributes (type, assortment, competition distance, promotions).
-Used for the main analysis, SQL work, and forecasting model.

 ## Methodology